Upstash Serverless Redis

 - sa-east-1

-If you are deploying your stack in some other region, Stacktape will try to deploy the database in the region geographically closest to the region of your stack.
+If you deploy your stack in a different region, Stacktape will automatically deploy the database in the region that is geographically closest to your stack's region.

 - When enabled, Redis will automatically evict keys when memory limit is reached.